bittorrent/bootstrap-dht/README.rst

 	--no-verify-id        disable filtering nodes based on their node ID and external IP (allow any node in on the node list to hand out).

-The first argument when launching the server is its own IP.
-This is not only relevant for binding the socket to this interface but is also used when generating its own DHT node ID.

 The number of threads defaults to the number of CPU cores but can be overridden by the ``--threads`` argument.